valocode/bubbly/docs/SPECIFICATION.md

 The high-level architecture for Bubbly consist of the following parts:

-1. The **Bubbly Server** is a long-running backend process that is available to upload new data or return data based on a provided query
+1. The **Bubbly Server** is a long-running backend process that is available to upload new data or return data based on a provided query.

-2. The **Bubbly Client** is executed in an automated manner (e.g. CI pipeline) or manually by a user to perform operations agains the Bubbly Server
+2. The **Bubbly Client** is executed in an automated manner (e.g. CI pipeline) or manually by a user to perform operations against the Bubbly Server.

 3. The **Bubbly Web UI** will be how the data is represented.
 The idea is to create a Grafana plugin, for the rich and real-time dashboards.
 Bubbly will also provide a minimal UI to explore the data, but will not be so feature rich (at least in the beginning).